Orca71/shahriarnekouei.github.io/projects.md

 # Projects

-Here are some of the most exciting projects I've worked on — combining machine learning, NLP, time series forecasting, and music AI.
+Welcome to a collection of my most exciting projects — where machine learning, NLP, time series forecasting, and musical intelligence come together through creativity and rigor.

 ---